zalando/postgres-operator/docs/reference/cluster_manifest.md

   The application name to which the database and CDC belongs to.
 For each set of streams with a distinct `applicationId` a separate stream CR as well as a separate logical replication slot will be created.
-This means there can different streams in the same database and streams with the same `applicationId` are bundled in one stream CR.
+This means there can be different streams in the same database and streams with the same `applicationId` are bundled in one stream CR.
 The stream CR will be called like the Postgres cluster plus "-<applicationId>" suffix.
 Required.